-- Make sure the play is completed, including any dead-ball situations. - Gather your thoughts. - Check for flags from your partner.
-If there are multiple flags, determine if you have two flags for the same foul or flags for two different fouls. - The Trail official should report the penalty while the other official is setting up the field for play. - Position yourself with a clear view of the table (if on bench-side come to the wing line, if on the far-side come to the middle of the field): - Set your feet before reporting and do not rush - Signal the penalty using 'C-NOTE' - Color, Number, Offense, Time, Explanation (if necessary) - Ex.
-"Blue, 27, Slashing, 1-minute" - After reporting turn your 20-second timer on.
+- Report the penalty while the other officials set up the field for play. - Position yourself with a clear view of the table along the wing line: - Set your feet before reporting and do not rush - Signal the penalty using 'C-NOTE" - -Color, Number, Offense, Time, Explanation (if necessary) - Ex.
+"Blue, 27, Slashing, 1-minute" - After reporting, turn on your 20-second timer.